 Whenever you open any of these types of accounts as you normally would, the financial institution will usually give you the option to designate it as an IRA.

-What are the Income limits?
+What are the Income Limits?

-IRA: The income requirements for Traditional and Roth IRA’s carry different upper limits.
-For a couple filing Married and Filing Jointly, their Modified AGI (adjusted gross income) cannot exceed:
+In general, a couple filing Married and Filing Jointly, their Modified AGI (adjusted gross income) cannot exceed:

-- Traditional: Between $95k to $115k if you have a retirement plan at work and between $178k to $188k if you don’t have a retirement plan through work.
+- Traditional: Between $98,000 to $118,000 if you have a retirement plan at work and between $184,000 to $194,000 if you don’t have a retirement plan through work.

-- Roth: Between $178k to $188k
+- Roth: Between $184,000 to $194,000

 401k: There are generally no maximum upper income limits for contributing to a 401k plan.
-There is however one caveat when it comes to something that IRS defines as Highly Compensated Employees.

-Withdrawal Rules and Penalty:
+Withdrawal Rules and Penalties:

 Traditional IRA and 401k: You are allowed to start withdrawing your money after age 59-1/2.
 If you do so before that, the IRS charges a mandatory 10% penalty (called an excise tax) in addition to ordinary income taxes on the amount withdrawn.

-Both types of accounts let you withdraw your money penalty free a number of other ways:
+Both types of accounts let you withdraw your money penalty-free a number of other ways:

 - Separate from employment (and retire) in the year turning age 55